All Episodes

 That's it.

-But my issue is that it appears from this memo that they haven't really put out where their sources are.
+I realize that, but my issue is that it appears from this memo that they haven't really put out where their sources are.

 They haven't really said where they're getting this proof.

-Well, actually, the president said here is the proof.
+Well, actually, here is the proof.

 Well, you know, the point is it's like unpeeling layers of an onion.

-But anyway, in the initial application, remember this was a summary.
+But anyway, in the initial application, remember, this was a summary.

-Remember, I've also said this is only 10-15% of what's coming.
+Remember, I've also said this is only 10, 15% of what's coming.

 They never disclosed that it was never verified.

-And by the way, even Glenn Simpson said it wasn't verified himself when he went before the uh Senate Select Committee on Intelligence.
+And by the way, even Glenn Simpson said it wasn't verified himself when he went before the Senate Select Committee on Intelligence.

-He said he didn't know he never looked into the verification or veracity of it.
+He never looked into the verification or veracity of it.

-And it turns out that it's full of Russian lies because we know that in fact Christopher Steele uses Russian sources for everything.
+And it turns out that it's full of Russian lies because we know that, in fact, Christopher Steele uses Russian sources for everything.

-So basically basically comes down to this.
+So basically it comes down to this.

 Christopher Steele has an agenda.